eclipse-pass/pass-documentation/developer-documentation/release/README.md

 * Pushes release artifacts
 * May also build Docker images

 The versions of all the Java artifacts are the same for a release.
-The parent pom in `main` sets the version to be inherited by all its children.
-This project therefore needs to be released first, as all other projects need to reference it.
-After this is released, other projects are released in an order which guarantees that all PASS dependencies for them have already been released.
+The parent pom in `main` sets the version to be inherited by all its children; therefore this project needs to be released first, as all other projects need to reference it.
+After this project is released, other projects are released in an order which guarantees that all PASS dependencies for them have already been released.
 You will need to wait for artifacts to show up in Maven Central before building a module which depends on them.

-The process itself can be described as follows: release `main`, .
-For convenience, we set and export environment variables RELEASE for the release version, and NEXT for the next development version (an example might be executing `export RELEASE=0.1.0` and `export NEXT=0.2.0-SNAPSHOT`)
+For convenience, we set and export environment variables RELEASE for the release version, and NEXT for the next development version; e.g., `export RELEASE=0.1.0` and `export NEXT=0.2.0-SNAPSHOT`.
 For each of these child projects, we first clone the source from GitHub, and operating on the principal branch (usually `main`).

 Update the reference to the parent pom and set the release version.